Nearly 3 out of 10 children in Afghanistan face crisis or emergency level of hunger in 2024

-ISLAMABAD — (AP) — About 6.5 million children in Afghanistan were forecast to experience crisis levels of hunger in 2024, nongovernmental organization Save the Children said.
+ISLAMABAD — (AP) — About 6.5 million children in Afghanistan were forecast to experience crisis levels of hunger in 2024, a nongovernmental organization said.

 New figures from global hunger monitoring body Integrated Food Security Phase Classification forecast that 28% of Afghanistan's population, about 12.4 million people, will face acute food insecurity before October.
 Of those, nearly 2.4 million are predicted to experience emergency levels of hunger, which is one level above famine, according to Save the Children.

-The figures show a slight improvement from the last report, released in October 2023, but underline the continuing need for assistance, with poverty affecting 1 in 2 Afghans.
+The figures show a slight improvement from the last report, released in October 2023, but underline the continuing need for assistance, with poverty affecting half of the population.

 Torrential rain and flash floods hit northern Afghanistan in May, killing more than 400 people.
 Thousands of homes were destroyed or damaged and farmland was turned into mud.

-Arshad Malik, Country Director for Save the Children in Afghanistan, said the NGO has treated more than 7,000 children for severe or acute malnutrition so far this year.
+Arshad Malik, country director for Save the Children in Afghanistan, said that the NGO has treated more than 7,000 children for severe or acute malnutrition so far this year.

-"Those numbers are a sign of the massive need for continuing support for families as they experience shock after shock," said Malik.
+"Those numbers are a sign of the massive need for continuing support for families as they experience shock after shock," Malik said.
 Children are feeling the devastating impacts of three years of drought, high levels of unemployment, and the return of more than 1.4 million Afghans from Pakistan and Iran, he added.

-“We need long-term, community-based solutions to help families rebuild their lives,” said Malik.
+“We need long-term, community-based solutions to help families rebuild their lives,” Malik said.

-In April, Save the Children said a quarter of a million Afghan children need education, food and homes after being forcibly returned from Pakistan.
+In April, Save the Children said that a quarter-million Afghan children need education, food and homes after being forcibly returned from Pakistan.

 Malik added that only 16% of funding for the 2024 humanitarian response plan has been met so far, but nearly half the population needs assistance.